Community

 January 30, 2023

 AGITATE!
-Journal invites you to a series of virtual workshops and discussions hosted in conjunction with the “Feminist Knowledge Production” seminar taught by Professor Richa Nagar in the Department of Gender, Women, and Sexuality Studies at the University of Minnesota. *All events require registration and have limited capacity.* February 9: Feminisms, Translations, Solidarities: A…
+Journal invites you to a series of virtual workshops and discussions hosted in conjunction with the “Feminist Knowledge Production” seminar taught by Professor Richa Nagar in the Department of Gender, Women, and Sexuality Studies at the University of Minnesota.
+February 9: Feminisms, Translations, Solidarities: A Workshop with the Translators and Editors of ‘The Purple…

 Contributors